 This weekend, Highways England will be closing a section of the M27 to replace the bridge which carries the A3057 Romsey Road over motorway.
 As a result, residents should plan their journeys and expect extra traffic disruption in the area.

 Highways England will be replacing the A3057 Romsey Road bridge over the M27 as the bridge is coming to the final stages of its useful life.
 The current structure is made up of separate east and west bridges.
-The purpose of the first weekend closure is to demolish the west bridge.
+The purpose of the first weekend closure is to demolish the west bridge, the second closure will see the new bridge installed, and then the third closure will be for demolition of the eastern half of the old bridge.
 Highways England has scheduled further closures to complete the bridge replacement works; at present work is scheduled on:

 The first weekend of works involves a full closure of the M27 between junctions 3 (M271) to 4 (M3):

 Starting 10pm on Friday 28 September until 5am on Monday 1 October.

 Further information is available on Highways England’s web page: https://highwaysengland.co.uk/projects/m27-romsey-road-bridge-replacement-scheme/